Hey everybody, and welcome to another PT Pioneer article.

 - Diagnose or treat medical conditions or chronic disease

-- Judge or characterize clients based on flaws or problem areas such as obesity or addictions
+- You judge or characterize clients based on flaws or problem areas such as obesity or addictions

 - Advice on personal matters or private affairs, even if you strongly believe they influence potential outcomes.

-- Use your own background or experience to inform a client’s habits and force behavior change.
+- Use your background or experience to inform a client’s habits and force behavior change.

 How Health and Wellness Coaching Works

-When someone asks how does health coaching work, As a Health Coach engaging with a first time client, you’ll want to solidify the following:
+When someone asks how health coaching works, As a Health Coach engaging with a first-time client, you’ll want to solidify the following:

-- Health goals and objectives: what the client wants to achieve, what can be realistically achieved, and what the compromise is between the two based on existing challenges and circumstances.
+- Health goals and objectives: what the client wants, what can be realistically achieved, and the compromise between the two based on existing challenges and circumstances.

 - Payment and rates: Decide and agree on how much your services will cost based on the value requested and available.
-Try and stick to a fixed pricing strategy and allow some wiggle room for negotiation where it makes sense.
+Sticking to a fixed pricing strategy and allowing some wiggle room for negotiation where it makes sense.
 Always be upfront with what you’re charging.

 - Decide on how to conduct sessions and appointments.
 Either in-person, telephonically, or via text/email

-After concluding the framework of how your client will receive your services, it’s time to get cracking.
+After concluding how your client will receive your services, it’s time to get cracking.

-The first thing you’ll need to do is develop a health coaching program for your client(s) to follow.
+First, you’ll need to develop a health coaching program for your client(s) to follow.